 \section{Abstract}

-Current image immunization defense techniques against diffusion-based editing embed imperceptible noise in target images to disrupt editing models.
-However, these methods face scalability challenges, as they require time-consuming re-optimization for each image—taking hours for small batches.
+Current image immunization defense techniques against diffusion-based editing embed imperceptible noise into target images to disrupt editing models.
+However, these methods face scalability challenges, as they require time-consuming optimization for each image separately, taking hours for small batches.
 To address these challenges, we introduce \methodname, a scalable, lightweight, and optimization-free framework for image immunization, specifically designed to prevent diffusion-based editing.
-Our approach enables effective generalization to unseen content, reducing computational costs and cutting immunization time from days to milliseconds—achieving a 250,000× speedup.
+Our approach enables effective generalization to unseen content, reducing computational costs and cutting immunization time from days to milliseconds, achieving a speedup of 250,000×.
 This is achieved through a loss term that ensures the failure of editing attempts and the imperceptibility of the perturbations.
 Extensive qualitative and quantitative results demonstrate that our model is scalable, optimization-free, adaptable to various diffusion-based editing tools, robust against counter-attacks, and, for the first time, effectively protects video content from editing.
-Our code is provided in our \href{https://diffvax.github.io/}{project webpage}.
+More details are available in our \href{https://diffvax.github.io/}{Project Webpage}.